-(1) If a contract concluded by an agent involves the agent in a conflict of interests with the principal of which the third party knew or ought to have known, the principal may avoid the contract.
-The right to avoid is subject to Articles 3.12 and 3.14 to 3.17.

-- (2) However, the principal may not avoid the contract - (a) if the principal had consented to, or knew or ought to have known, the agent's involvement in the conflict of interests; or - (b) if the agent had disclosed the conflict of interests to the principal and it had not objected within a reasonable time.
+- (1) If a contract concluded by an agent involves the agent in a conflict of interests with the principal of which the third party knew or ought to have known, the principal may avoid the contract.
+The right to avoid is subject to Articles 3.2.9 and 3.2.11 to 3.2.15. - (2) However, the principal may not avoid the contract - (a) if the principal had consented to, or knew or ought to have known of, the agent's involvement in the conflict of interests; or - (b) if the agent had disclosed the conflict of interests to the principal and the latter had not objected within a reasonable time.

-(Subagency)
+(Sub-agency)

-An agent has implied authority to appoint a subagent to perform acts which it is not reasonable to expect the agent to perform itself.
-The rules of this chapter apply to the subagency.
+An agent has implied authority to appoint a sub-agent to perform acts which it is not reasonable to expect the agent to perform itself.
+The rules of this Section apply to the sub-agency.